code-pushup/cli/packages/plugin-lighthouse/CONTRIBUTING.md

 - A user profile is set up.
 This enables certain debugging related options as well as help to visually distinguish between test setups as the header bar is colored.
   <img width="1202" alt="chrome-settings-manage-profile" src="./docs/images/chrome-settings-manage-profile.png">

+## Troubleshooting

+- Show debug logs of Lighthouse.
+  Set the following environment variable `DEBUG='*'`
+- Lighthouse Error - `Could Not Connect to Chrome`
+  Your Chrome path is set incorrectly.
+Read further under [chrome-path](#chrome-path)
+- Lighthouse Error - `start lh:runner:gather" performance mark has not been set`
+  If this error pops up you are able to launch Chrome but had problems to communicate over the ports.
+  When this error occurs randomly try to increase the timeout.

 #### Resources

 - https://www.chromium.org/developers/how-tos/run-chromium-with-flags/